aarnt/octopi/README.md

 ### How to enable the "alien" icon at toolbar

 To enable AUR support, you'll need to install "yaourt" or "pacaur" in your system.
-For Chakra, "ccr" will be supported.
+In Chakra, "ccr" will be supported out of the box.
-For KaOS, "kcp" will be supported.
+In KaOS, "kcp" will be supported out of the box.

 ### Ways to help/support Octopi